vijai-veerapandian/myweather-app/README.md

 ## MyWeather App

-MyWeather App is a containerized application that uses Redis, PostgreSQL, and a React frontend.
+MyWeather App is a containerized application that uses React frontend and Backend made of API calls to fetch realtime Weather data and also Google Gemini AI integrated weather summarizer and monitoring system using prometheus-grafana-loki stack.
 This README provides instructions on how to set up and run the application using Docker Compose.

 ## Architecture